How do I know if my card can be used for contactless payments?

 How do I use my card to make a contactless payment?

-To make a payment for under $80, the card is simply held close to the contactless symbol on the card reader, so there’s no need to dip or swipe the card, select an account, sign a receipt or enter your PIN.
+To make a payment using contactless payment, the card is simply held close to the contactless symbol on the card reader, so there’s no need to dip or swipe the card, select an account, sign a receipt or enter your PIN.

-Note: The upper limit for a contactless transaction in New Zealand is $80.
+Note: Click here to find out the upper limit for a contactless transaction in New Zealand.
 The limit in overseas locations may vary from this.
-We have no control over the limits used in other countries and no ability to remove or change the $80 limit in NZ.
+We have no control over the limits used in other countries and no ability to remove or change the limit in NZ.
 The overall daily transaction limit on your card remains unchanged.

 - At participating merchants where you see your card’s logo and the contactless symbol let the sales assistant know, before you make the payment if you’d like a receipt for the transaction.